DSCI-310-2023/Predicting-Heart-Disease-Severity/README.md

 make notebooks/_build/html/analysis.html
 ```
 5. Copy the link generated into your web browser to view the complete report.

+*To remove the generated files run `make clean` to restart with a 'clean' repository.*

 ## Dependencies:
 ---